freddyox/letsdothis/README.md

 # LetsDoThis
 All marathons are the same distance; however, the courses vary dramatically in difficulty.
 The goal of this consulting project for <a href="https://www.letsdothis.com/">LetsDoThis</a> is to estimate the difficulty of a race in order to guide users to their next challenge.
 This project was done in 3 weeks as a part of <a href="https://www.insightdatascience.com">Insight Data Science Program </a> in New York City.
 In the interest of memory, the scraped and cleaned data will not been uploaded.
+The web application, which utilizes python, javascript, Flask, AWS, and SQL, may be seen <a href="http://racedifficultyindex.com/">here</a>; note that the link will eventually die once I stop paying for it, and the site has not been optimized for mobile access.

 ### Data Scraping and Cleaning
 Extensive scraping has been performed from two data sources: